 Carolina holds a five-year degree in arts from the University of Buenos Aires and a postgraduate degree in contemporary cinema and theater.
 She has been working in the field of international education for many years and designs several academic and immersion programs in Argentina for students and institutions from abroad.
 Her focus is on the interaction between academic content and cultural sensitivity.
 Ms. Rovetta has written several pedagogical guides on cultural activities in immersion.
 She also is very interested in arts and culture and works as a cultural facilitator for the city of Buenos Aires.
 She first began working with IHP in 2005 and helped establish the Cities in the 21st Century program in Buenos Aires.
 From there, she was asked to design the Health and Community Program and has been running this program since 2008.

-Diane Lindblad is an anthropologist and linguist; she earned her PhD in Romance languages and literature with a focus on social anthropology from the University of Washington.
-She has a strong and varied academic career.
-Diane worked with SIT in Ireland and in France in the early '90s.
+Diane Lindblad is an anthropologist and linguist; she earned her PhD from the University of Washington.
+Dr. Lindblad has a strong and varied academic career.
+She began study abroad work with SIT in Ireland and in France in the early '90s.
 She later worked in Northern Ireland during some of the worst violence of the “Troubles” leading up to the Peace Accord.
 She worked in a cross border initiative through the Queen’s University Armagh Outreach Program.
 It was here that she developed her passion for social justice and equality issues while working with community activists, government agencies, and political representatives.
 Her scholarly interests include issues affecting rural vs. urban populations as well as experiential pedagogy and integrating community participation with education.
 Recently, Diane helped create the team-oriented program in intercultural communication (multicultural studies) at Seattle Central College.

 In 2012, Diane cycled from Hanoi to Ho Chi Minh City.
 Her observation of the struggle of villagers against the encroachment of increasing urbanization and the challenges of economic survival directly related to her experiences in Northern Ireland.
 She continues to use these narratives in the courses she develops and teaches for SIT.
 Questions central to her work now consider the following: How do people reconcile community to personal identity and well-being?
 What are the conflicts, presentations, and expression of health, illness, and well-being?
 How does communication about health reflect and reproduce broader ideologies and patterns of power and inequality in societies?